The Frightening Lessons From Hawaii’s False Missile Alert

 What Else Went Wrong

-Beyond the state employee’s initial screw-up with the drop-down menu, the false alarm exposed a variety of problems with how the state initiates and responds to such alerts.
+Beyond the state employee’s initial screwup with the drop-down menu, the false alarm exposed a variety of problems with how the state initiates and responds to such alerts.
 First and foremost, the fact that one employee alone had the power to send an emergency message to more than a million people with no additional checks and balances was a disaster waiting to happen.
-HEMA designed the system that way to cut down on the time it would take to send an message, but the agency has announced that triggering the alerts will be a two-person job from now on, with one employee selecting the alert and another employee confirming it.
+HEMA designed the system that way to cut down on the time it would take to send a message, but the agency has announced that triggering the alerts will be a two-person job from now on, with one employee selecting the alert and another employee confirming it.
 There are also likely to be questions about improving the interface design of the software to prevent future mistakes, but that is often easier said than done when it comes to the software used for a government system.

 The other primary problem was how long it took to issue the various corrections following the alert, and the fact that no procedures were in place to handle such an event.
-It is not yet clear why it took the agency, or anyone else in the state government, 13 minutes to send out some kind of public message cancelling the alarm.
-It’s also not clear if state officials contacted local media stations to get help notify the public about the mistake, and if they didn’t, why.
-For many, congresswoman Tusli Gabbard’s tweet debunking the threat at 8:19 a.m. was the first correction anyone saw.
+It is not yet clear why it took the agency, or anyone else in the state government, 13 minutes to send out some kind of public message canceling the alarm.
+It’s also not clear if state officials contacted local media stations to get help notifying the public about the mistake, and if they didn’t, why.
+For many, Congresswoman Tulsi Gabbard’s tweet debunking the threat at 8:19 a.m. was the first correction anyone saw.
 Governor Ige’s Twitter account didn’t flag the mistake until 8:24 a.m.

-The 38-minute delay in issuing a followup alert was due to the fact that without a procedure for sending corrections in place, HEMA had to craft a new manual message — as opposed to pre-approved, pre-written ones it would automatically use for most emergency alerts — and they then had to get authorization to send the correction from the Federal Emergency Management Agency, which oversees the national alert system.
+The 38-minute delay in issuing a followup alert was due to the fact that without a procedure for sending corrections in place, HEMA had to craft a new manual message — as opposed to preapproved, pre-written ones it would automatically use for most emergency alerts — and they then had to get authorization to send the correction from the Federal Emergency Management Agency, which oversees the national alert system.
 It’s not yet clear why that process took as long as it did.

 Other state and local authorities had problems too.
 Stunned police departments throughout the state struggled to respond to the panic, initially to help people find shelter, and later to help notify the public that everything was okay.
-Honolulu’s 911 system was quickly overwhelmed with more than 5,000 calls, only half of which went through, and some police officers drove around populated areas using their vehicle PA systems to announce the all-clear.
+Honolulu’s 911 system was quickly overwhelmed with more than 5,000 calls, only half of which went through, and some police officers drove around populated areas using their vehicle PA systems to announce the all clear.
 In many other cases, it was up to neighbors and family members’ word-of-mouth campaigns to spread news of the false alarm.

 Furthermore, while the notification could have conceivably gone out to every mobile phone in the state, many never received it and officials aren’t sure why.
 Some people didn’t receive the original alert but did receive the correction, so it’s possible the quick cancellation of the false alarm prevented some phones from ever receiving the message.
 But it also seems likely that if the threat had been real, the system still wouldn’t have worked as intended.